South Phoenix Airlines

 South Phoenix Airlines is an airline operating in the Philippines.
 The airline was formerly known as South Phoenix Airways.
-The company mainly provides charter flights to different destinations and also operates non-scheduled services.
+The company is based in Manila and mainly provides charter flights to different destinations and also operates non-scheduled services.
 Plans to start flights with a BAe Jetstream 41 are also ongoing.

 The company also started a subsidiary named Air Republiq to cater the islands of Batanes, linking them to different major cities of Luzon.
 It uses the Piper Navajo for this purpose.

+The low-cost carrier is a joint venture between Malaysian and Filipino investors.

 Plans to start direct flights to Manila from Basco are also underway.